SUBSTANCE USE SERVICES

 If you are concerned about some of the negative impacts of your substance use and want to explore your relationship with drugs and/or alcohol, you can meet individually with an experienced, nonjudgmental therapist.
 Our staff can also help you connect with a community provider if desired.

-Any student interested in individual substance use services at UCC may present to the UCC at any time during walk-in hours to speak with a clinician.
+Any student interested in individual substance use services at UCC may call the UCC at any time during Virtual Drop-In Hours (Monday-Friday, 9am-4pm) to speak with a clinician.

 What is Sanctuary?
 Most dictionaries define it as a place of safety, a refuge.
 It can be a place to retreat, re-examine and re-charge.
 And that's exactly what this group is all about.